 You can also find the DEX vs CEX difference in the case of trading options offered on the crypto exchanges.
 Centralized crypto exchanges provide a wide range of trading options for users, including crypto lending and borrowing, airdrops, futures trading, options, spot trading, and leverages.
 While some DEXs offer some of these trading options, most of the work on decentralized exchanges revolves around crypto lending and borrowing, and speculations.

 The aspect of availability is also a crucial highlight in the centralized exchange vs decentralized exchange comparisons.
 Centralized organizations operate centralized exchanges and are more susceptible to crashes.
-For example, centralized exchanges can reduce access to users for minimizing losses in event of massive market crashes.
+For example, centralized exchanges can reduce access to users to minimize losses in the event of massive market crashes.
 On the contrary, decentralized exchanges don’t have any problems as they don’t have any intermediaries.
 You can always access DEXs, irrespective of market crashes, and use your assets as you want.

 The final impression regarding the CEX vs DEX debate shows that decentralized exchanges have a long way to go.
 Decentralized exchanges have obviously emerged as an easier alternative than centralized exchanges.
 For example, you don’t need KYC verification or any pressure of entrusting the control of your crypto assets in the exchange.
 However, the advantages of decentralized exchanges also lead to some setbacks, such as a lack of trust from institutional investors.